NikolasEnt/NikolasEnt.github.io/_posts/2024-12-20-Practical-OpenCV-Refinement-Techniques.md

 * **Thin prism distortion** occurs when the lens optical elements are not perfectly aligned to be parallel with the camera sensor plane.
 Similar to tangential distortion, if the lens is manufactured to high standards, this effect is likely negligible.

 * The **tilted sensor model** accounts for cases where the image sensor plane is not orthogonal to the optical axis.
 High-quality camera systems often employ advanced alignment techniques (for example, [Active Sensor Alignment](Active Sensor Alignment) by LUCID) to mitigate sensor tilt.
 In these cases, including the tilted sensor model may lead to overfitting and unnecessary complexity in the calibration process.
   However, there are situations where a tilted sensor model is essential.
 For instance, in [Scheimpflug principle](https://en.wikipedia.org/wiki/Scheimpflug_principle) applications (e.g., for lenses called 'tilt-shift' or 'perspective control' lenses), the optical axis is deliberately tilted relative to the sensor plane.
 In such cases, using the tilted sensor model is necessary for accurate calibration.
 A comprehensive review of Scheimpflug camera calibration methods, including advanced techniques, is available in [3].

+It may happen that a particular optical system requires more complex models than those available in OpenCV.

 ### Practical Considerations